louyihua/edx-documentation/en_us/xblock-tutorial/source/overview/introduction.rst

 XBlock, and to explain the :ref:`concepts<XBlock Concepts>` and :ref:`anatomy<Anatomy of an XBlock>` of XBlocks.

-Developers should also see the :ref:`xblock:EdX XBlock API Guide`.
+Developers should also see the :ref:`xblockapi:EdX XBlock API Guide`.

 =========================================
 XBlock Independence and Interoperability